Top of the page

 Your belly and side will be sore for the first 1 to 2 weeks after surgery.
 You also may have some numbness around the cut (incision) the doctor made.
 You may feel tired while you are healing.
 It may take 3 to 6 weeks for your energy to fully return.

 After the transplant, you must take medicine to keep your body from rejecting the new kidney.
-You will need to take anti-rejection medicine every day for the rest of your life.
+You will need to take anti-rejection medicine every day from now on.
 These medicines have side effects.
 One side effect is that your body may be less able to fight infections.
-It is important that you take steps to avoid infections.
-Stay away from crowds of people and anyone who might have an infection or an illness such as a cold or the flu.
+It's important to take steps to avoid infections.
+Stay away from crowds of people and anyone who might have an infection or an illness such as a cold or influenza.

-Your new kidney may start working very soon after surgery, or it may not begin to work well for a few weeks.
-If your kidney does not begin to work right away, you will need to have dialysis until the new kidney is able to take over.
+Your new kidney may start working very soon after surgery, or it may take a few weeks.
+If your kidney doesn't start to work right away, you'll need to have dialysis until the new kidney can take over.